0xAX/asm/content/asm_2.md

 # The `x86_64` concepts

-Some days ago I wrote the first blog post - [Introduction to x86_64 assembly](https://github.com/0xAX/asm/blob/master/content/asm_1.md) which to my surprise caused great interest:
+Some days ago I wrote the first post - [Introduction to assembly](https://github.com/0xAX/asm/blob/master/content/asm_1.md) which to my surprise caused great interest:

 ![newscombinator](./assets/newscombinator-screenshot.png)
 ![reddit](./assets/reddit-screenshot.png)

-It motivated me even more to describe my way of learning assembly programming for Linux x86_64.
+It motivated me even more to continue to describe my way of learning assembly programming for Linux x86_64.
 During these days I got the great feedback from the different people around internet.
 There were many grateful words, but what is more important to me, there were many advice and much of adequate and very useful critics.
 Especially I want to say thank you words for the great feedback to:

 - [Fiennes](https://reddit.com/user/Fiennes)
 - [Grienders](https://disqus.com/by/Universal178/)